pip-services/pip-services-docs/content/en/node/azure/containers/azure_function.md

 linkTitle: "AzureFunction"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-azure-nodex"
 description: >
-    Abstract Azure Function, that acts as a container to instantiate and run components and expose them via external entry point.
+    Abstract Azure Function that acts as a container to instantiate and run components and expose them via an external entry point.
 ---

 **Extends:** [Container](../../../container/containers/container)

 ### Description
+The AzureFunction class allows you to create an Abstract Azure Function that acts as a container to instantiate and run components and expose them via an external entry point.

+Importan points

-When handling calls "cmd" parameter determines which what action shall be called, while other parameters are passed to the action itself.
+- When handling calls "cmd" parameter determines which what action shall be called, while other parameters are passed to the action itself.

-Container configuration for this Azure Function is stored in *"./config/config.yml"* file.
+- Container configuration for this Azure Function is stored in *"./config/config.yml"* file.
 But this path can be overriden by *CONFIG_PATH* environment variable.

 #### References